 When a California Family Law Court orders one spouse (the supporting spouse) to pay support to the other spouse (the supported spouse), the court also gives a warning to the supported spouse to become self-supporting.
 This warning furthers the State of California’s goal for spouses to make reasonable, good faith efforts to become self-supporting, and that failure to make such reasonable, good faith efforts may be a factor considered by the court as a basis for modifying or terminating spousal support.

-The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing all aspects of support, support modification and support termination.
+The Law Offices of Edward Misleh, APC is a law firm that practices family law and clients in Northern California with services they need and deserve when addressing all aspects of support, support modification and support termination.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 321-951-9164.

 A spouse’s self-supporting duty is their obligation to become employed within a reasonable amount of time so that the supporting spouse can terminate spousal support and/or lower child support.

 The purpose of spousal support is to enable the supporting party to become self-supporting.
 Often, a supported spouse has the expectation that they are entitled to support and that it should be forever.
 A spouse’s duty to become self-supporting is tantamount to the supporting spouse’s duty to be employed to pay support.
 The receipt of spousal support and a share of the community property in a divorce does not relieve the supported spouse from being accountable for their financial future and the continued need for spousal support.